 PEER MENTORS

+In addition to having mentors who are senior to themselves, many people also have mentors that are at a similar educational or professional level as themselves (a peer).
+For the next set of items, please consider any of your peer mentors.

-18. Do you have someone at a similar educational or professional level as you (i.e., a peer) whom you consider an academic/career mentor?
+17. Do you have someone at a similar educational or professional level as you (i.e., a peer) whom you consider an academic/career mentor?